jpe442/dodateweb/README.md

 ---
 [//]: # (Discussion of technologies used)

-## Technologies Utilized: From Front to Back
+## Technologies from Front to Back
 ---
 ### Frontends: Web & Mobile